 Are there any adverse side-effects to LRH, and what are they?

-Heating the tumor tissue to 42° C – 48° C affects adjacent healthy tissue, some skin rushes and small burning blisters can occur.
-However, the body’s natural circulation is extremely efficient and soon dissipates the heat – something the tumor is not capable because of its more primitive blood supply.
+Heating the tumor tissue to 42–48° C affects adjacent healthy tissue.
+Some skin rushes and small burning blisters can occur.
+However, the body’s natural circulation is extremely efficient and soon dissipates the heat.
+This is something the tumor is not capable of because of its more primitive blood supply.

 For additional information and details on this exciting and effective technology available at St. George Hospital, please feel free to contact us!